• Skip to main content

 So, I love my sweet and salties.
 (Almost) every sweet thing is better with a little hit of salt.
 And in the case of salted caramel and butterscotch, I’d say a big hit of salt.

-Lately I’ve been obsessed with trying to work miso into desserts.
+Miso is great in so many dishes, but lately I’ve been obsessed with trying to work miso into desserts.
 I’ve been experimenting, and having lots of partial successes.
 They need a little more fine tuning, so, coming soon.
 But I definitely hit the mark with this one.
 Miso butterscotch.
 And it’s SUPER easy to make.

 Dipping an apple slice into a bowl of miso butterscotch.